qfpl/state-machine-testing-course/level00/README.md

 ```

 If our spec dictates the output should be equal to the input plus ten, over the
-range of 0 to 1000 inclusive.
-We can express that with a property test:
+range of 0 to 1000 inclusive, we can express that with a property test:

 ```haskell
 prop_myFunc :: Property